Kate Middleton Introduces Animated Film About Mental Health

 However, Jay struggled to find the right person to talk to and what to say.
 The video provided tips on how to ask for help, how to be a good listener when someone asks for help and how children can talk to adults when they need further guidance.

-Jay ended up confiding in her friend Jack who talked to their swim coach about Jay's feelings.
-Jay started to get the help she needed and began to feel better.
+Jay ended up confiding in her friend Jack who talks to their swim coach about Jay's feelings.
+Jay started to get the help she needs and began to feel better.

-The Duchess of Cambridge has worked on other mental health initiatives with her husband Prince William and his brother Prince Harry as part of the Heads Together campaign.
-For instance, the royals handed out Heads Together headbands and met with runners at the London Marathon.
-They also shared a video of them having a personal conversation about mental health.
+The Duchess of Cambridge has worked on other mental health initiatives with her husband Prince William and his brother Prince Harry as part of their Heads Together campaign.